SCENE 01 / CREW HIRING

 Mexican film crew sourcing under STPC and STIC collective agreements, AMC-credentialed DPs and gaffers, IMSS-registered department heads, INM artist visa coordination for non-resident crew, and USMCA cross-border IATSE/DGA reciprocity for US co-productions

 Here is the short of it.
 Cross-border hiring is the defining feature of today's Mexican production.
 Our team builds rosters that blend STPC locals with USMCA-credentialed flown-in heads under SAG-AFTRA / IATSE / DGA reciprocity.
-For productions running parallel Mexican and US union jurisdictions, we set up Global Rule One waivers, layer ANDA dues for Mexican principals, and sync SAG residual reporting with Mexican social-security inputs.
-Spectre (007, 2015) shot its Day of the Dead opening in CDMX's Zócalo with this exact mixed-jurisdiction model; Sicario (CDMX and Sonora), Narcos: Mexico (Netflix), Bardo (Iñárritu 2022), Once Upon a Time in The country (Acapulco), The Magnificent Seven (2016 Durango), and Quantum of Solace (Yucatán plus Mexico City) all relied on combined STPC plus IATSE crews.
+For shoots running parallel Mexican and US union jurisdictions, we set up Global Rule One waivers, layer ANDA dues for Mexican principals, and sync SAG residual reporting with Mexican social-security inputs.
+Spectre (007, 2015) shot its Day of the Dead opening in CDMX's Zócalo with this exact mixed-jurisdiction model.
+Sicario (CDMX and Sonora), Narcos: Mexico (Netflix), Bardo (Iñárritu 2022), Once Upon a Time in The country (Acapulco), The Magnificent Seven (2016 Durango), and Quantum of Solace (Yucatán plus Mexico City) all relied on combined STPC plus IATSE crews.

 FAQ